drewstaylor/area-52-course-2-lessons/lesson-03-passport-token/exercise-03/exercise.md

 > That's more like it, but just when you're getting the hang of `cw721` the `passport-token` blueprint throws you a `cw2` shaped curveball.

 What if you wanted to change a contract that's already been deployed?

 Cosmos blockchains have a convenient way for smart contracts to migrate their code.
 Code migrations allow you to update the code, while keeping the same contract address.
-For obvious reasons, only the contract's admin (usually the Cosmos address who deployed the contract initially) can do this.
+Only the contract's admin Cosmos address can do this.
 Contracts undergoing migration can choose to retain all, or some, of their state.
 This provides developers with a safe way of resolving bugs, and adding new features, without impacting their users.

 Conveniently, CosmWasm provides the [cw2](https://docs.rs/cw2/0.13.4/cw2/) library for helping manage code versions for contracts that have been, or may become, migrated.